MSc Banking, Regulation and Financial StabilityFind a programme

 The MSc in Banking, Regulation and Financial Stability is designed for graduates of economics or finance who aspire to a career in banking.
 It will also appeal to recent graduates who are already working in financial services and wish to specialise in banking and financial regulation, as well as those who intend to continue to PhD research in this area.
 Successful students will be in demand and can expect to excel in careers in banks and regulatory bodies, or advisory roles in accounting, auditing and consulting firms.

-You will be part of a dynamic and diverse body of staff and students at our School of Economics, Finance and Management and will be taught by world-leading experts.
+You will be part of a dynamic and diverse body of staff and students at our School of Economics, Finance and Management and will be taught by world-renowned experts.
 Our academics enjoy internationally recognised research profiles in banking and beyond and bring experience and insight from working at a senior level within the sector.
-The academic staff on this programme enjoy strong links with central banks.
+The academic staff on this programme enjoy strong links with central banks (Bank of England, European Central Bank, Deutsche Bundesbank) and international organisations (International Monetary Fund and the World Bank).

 We pride ourselves on our highly interactive and innovative style of teaching, and take a case study approach to learning, utilising the sector experience of our teaching team.
 You will also be able to develop your professional skills by taking part in the extensive programme of careers events and workshops offered by the school and the University's Careers Service.